byoso/ElevenLabs-tools/README.md

 - run `silly-voice-lab` to know the commands
 - run `silly-voice-lab init` to get a starter pack.
-- Now that you have a `silly_voice_lab.cfg` file, configure it to feet your needs:
+- Now that you have a `silly_voice_lab.cfg` file in your working folder, configure it to fit your needs:

 **silly_voice_lab.cfg**
 ```sh